 There are several types and understanding the key differences will make it easier for you and the person diagnosed to cope with and manage the ups and downs that typically come with “being bipolar”

-- bipolar I disorder: depression and mania are present, and psychosis is a possibility in an extreme manic state.
+- bipolar I disorder: depression and mania are typically present, but in some cases, only mania will be present; psychosis is a possibility in an extreme manic state.

-- cyclothymic disorder (cyclothymia): hypomania is present, like in Bipolar ii, but the depressive episodes are noticeably less severe.
+- cyclothymic disorder (cyclothymia): hypomania and depressive symptoms are present, but not enough symptoms are present to constitute a full hypomanic or a full depressive episode; like in Bipolar ii, the depressive and hypomanic episodes are noticeably less severe.

-Type 1 is the most severe, while bipolar 2 is thought to be more common.
-Cyclothymia is said to be the mildest, but it will still have an impact on your life and the person diagnosed.
+Type 1 is the most severe type of Bipolar Disorder, while bipolar 2 is thought to be more common.
+Cyclothymic Disorder is said to be the mildest, but it will still have an impact on your life and the person diagnosed.

-The disorder can also be caused by medication, excessive alcohol consumption or the use of illicit drugs.
+The disorder can also be caused due to the side effects of a medication, a medical illness, excessive alcohol consumption or the use of illicit drugs.
 If this applies to your situation, it could indicate a more serious mental health issue that should be discussed with a licensed professional.
 Self-medicating is never the answer.

 See here for more information on the types of bipolar disorder.